DIY: Knit Your Own Hogwarts House Scarf

 For practical reasons, being part of House Slytherin also means that my scarf fits the color palette of my me-made wardrobe.
 Since I am building my own wardrobe, it is vital that the clothes I create have a generous amount of earth toned greens.
 Everything worked out!

-Designing the Scarf
+Designing the Hogwarts House Scarf

 Scarf from the first two movies.